 The University Art Collections are available to view by appointment only.
-The following information will help you to plan your visit to our new and dedicated Art Collection Study Room:
+The information below will help you to plan your visit to our new and dedicated Art Collection Study Room.

 ACCESSING THE COLLECTIONS

 The collections are accessible to everyone after completion of a registration form.
 Please bring some form of identification on your first visit.
 We accept:

 GDPR came into effect on 25 May 2018.
 The University of Reading is collecting in the public interest.
 We also process data from researchers and visitors for administrative and evidential purposes.
 More information can be found here.
 As the Collection is only available via request, you must contact us in advance of your visit.
 Let us know the date and time you would like to visit and we can reserve you a space in the Art Collection Study Room.
 You can use our online catalogues to gather descriptions and references of items and collections.

 The Art Collection Study Room is in the same building as The Museum of English Rural Life and the Special Collections Reading Room.
 There is a dedicated bike store next to the entrance to the Museum, and a limited amount of free parking is also available in front of the building.
 We can provide researchers with access to the University’s wi-fi system.
 There is a separate locker room, shared with the Special Collections Reading Room, with 16 free lockers for bags and coats, and light refreshments are available in the Museum cafe.
 More information about accessibility can be found here.

 The Art Collection Study Room entrance is off the Staircase Hall in our Grade II-listed building, opposite the Special Collections Reading Room.
 Use the arrows on our Google Streetview tour to navigate around.